 This should have generated three asset bundle files, one in each of the windows, linux and osx subfolders of C:\ProgramData\Revival\Overload\unityprojectname

 Unity creates the .manifest and windows files for itself; they aren't needed for the level.

 Setup LevelPost tool

-Select the windows bundle for Bundle file and enter the prefix of your material in the LevelPost tool.
+Select the windows bundle for the Bundle file field.